n123git/yw-cond/README.md

 Both jump opcodes are immediately followed by a *CType* (See § 6 - CTypes), which determines both the length of the sub-block to skip or execute (aka how many bytes from the end of the CType to jump past) using the `DataSize` and a signed flag byte (`ExtData`) that further controls execution behavior.

 Note that improperly aligned jump lengths may cause the evaluator to skip valid instructions or misinterpret data as opcodes.
 Unknown opcodes are safely skipped, but malformed jumps can still lead to unintended behavior so yeah :/
-Additionally, as of writing this `yw-cond` dosen't support these in decompilation, recompilation or parsing so you'll have to manually test and generate them.
+Additionally, as of writing this `yw-cond` doesn't support these in decompilation, recompilation or parsing so you'll have to manually test and generate them.

 ### 3.1.1 Conditional Jump
 `0x96`/`150` (`?->`) acts as a conditional execution block, similar to an if/if ... else statement.